Dargones/anceps/README.md

 ## File by file description:
 * scansion.py

   The bulk of the algorithm.
-At first, scans all the lines, for which the longitude of vowels by position gives enough information for determining the meter pattern.
-Then, builts a dictionary based on lines already scanned and uses the dictionary to scan the lines, for which the meter pattern has not been determined.
-Repeats this procedure untill no further progress is done.
+At first it scans all the lines, for which the longitude of vowels by position gives enough information to determine the meter pattern.
+Then it builts a dictionary based on lines already scanned and uses the dictionary to scan those lines, for which the meter pattern has not been determined.
+The program repeats this procedure untill no further progress is done.

 * compare.py

-  Prints the distribution of different meter patterns (a unigram) obtained from the output of scansion.py.
-Also, evaluates algorithm's performance, comparing its output with the data from manual_result.txt.
+  The program prints the distribution of different meter patterns (a unigram) obtained from the output of scansion.py.
+It also evaluates algorithm's performance, comparing its output with the data from manual_result.txt.

 * input/input.txt